Welcome

 Situation AssessmentA concise, current picture of incident conditions — fire location and spread, victim status, crew positions, hazards, and resource status.
 Updated continuously as conditions change.

-Strategic RecommendationsHigh-level command guidance — recommended strategy (offensive/defensive), priority objectives, resource allocation, and staging recommendations based on current conditions.
+Strategic RecommendationsHigh-level command guidance — recommended strategy (offensive/defensive/transitional/marginal) and priority objectives based on current conditions.

 Tactical RecommendationsSpecific operational suggestions — unit assignments, positioning, ventilation coordination, water supply decisions, search priorities, and egress routes.